 - 1 tbsp./20 g. salt

-Usually, I keep my sourdough starter at 100% or higher hydration.
-That means when I feed it I add flour and water to make a pancake batter thick batter.
-To start this bread, I take a half a cup or so of my sourdough culture and add flour until the batter is very stiff.
+Usually, we keep our sourdough starter at 100% or higher hydration.
+That means when we feed it we add flour and water to make a pancake batter thick batter.
+To start this bread, take a half a cup or so of sourdough culture and add flour until the batter is very stiff.

 Add the flour to an active culture, that is, one that has been recently fed and did not just come out of the refrigerator.
 Make a stiff dough.

-Cover ( I like to cover with plastic wrap) and leave out on the counter for 4 - 6 hours.
+Cover (we like to cover with plastic wrap) and leave out on the counter for 4 to 6 hours.